geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik-forward-auth.md

     #    - traefik.frontend.auth.forward.trustForwardHeader=true
 ```

-If you're not confident that forward authentication is working, add a simple "whoami" test container, to help debug traefik forward auth, before attempting to add it to a more complex container.
+If you're not confident that forward authentication is working, add a simple "whoami" test container to the above .yml, to help debug traefik forward auth, before attempting to add it to a more complex container.

 ```
   # This simply validates that traefik forward authentication is working